kodecocodes/i10t/frontmatter/team.markdown

 ![portrait](images/Jeff.jpg)

-**Jeff Rames** works on enterprise healthcare iOS products at AirStrip Technologies.
-He found his passion in mobile software shortly after the iOS SDK was released, and made it his full time gig in 2011.
-You say hi to Jeff on Twitter at @jefframes.
+**Jeff Rames** is an iOS developer at AirStrip Technologies, building software that helps save lives.
+Originally a mainframer, he found his passion in iOS development shortly after the SDK was released and has been doing it ever since.
+When not working, he's spending time with his wife and daughters, watching rocket launches, or cooking with his pizza oven.
+Say hi to Jeff on Twitter at [@jefframes](https://twitter.com/jefframes).

 $[tb#]